richfaces/richfaces/readme.txt

-'richfaces-showcase' is an application intended to show RichFaces components in action.
+RichFaces showcase is an application intended to show RichFaces components in action.
 It contains set of small use-cases implemented using RichFaces components.
-Except basic samples - use-cases for demo choosen from most popular questions at user forums - so you will be able to find much useful information there and will be able just to re-use some code to implement the same cases for your applications.
+These use-cases for the demo are chosen from most popular questions on the user forums.
+You will be able to find a lot of useful information and will be able to re-use some of it to implement the same cases for your applications.

 1 Building and Running the application

 1.1.
 Requirements